TNO and Columbia University: satellites will drastically improve detection of methane emission over the next five years

 The advent of methane satellite data will also play an important role in policymaking.
 A better understanding of methane emissions will help to set priorities in emission reduction, to make new regulations for industry, but also, for example, in relation to policy relating to the origin of gas imports.

-This paper is published by Center on Global Policy of the Colombia University School of International and Public Affairs (SIPA) and can be found here.
+This paper is published by Center on Global Policy of the Colombia University School of International and Public Affairs (SIPA).